jcrosswh/SpringBootDocker/README.md

 This project uses the [MySQL Sakila database v1.1](https://dev.mysql.com/doc/sakila/en/).
 To run this application, make sure you have an instance you can connect to.

+Have a tomcat.keystore file located in your <runtime root>/tomcat for SSL.

 ### Installing

 To run the application locally: